 Procurement and logistics

 The Corporate Purchasing department is responsible worldwide for procuring raw materials, semi-finished and finished products, commercial products, and services.
-Besides minimising risks of downtime as well as costs, the primary purpose of comprehensive supplier management is to safeguard supplies.
+Besides minimising costs, the primary purpose of comprehensive supplier management is to safeguard supplies.

 Massive rise in raw material prices

-As has already been mentioned, the situation on the raw material markets was turbulent in the reporting year.
-This had significant effects on raw material prices.
-Due to the pandemic, the reporting year saw historic price increases for the entire product mix relevant for Geberit – both for plastics and for industrial metals.
-Compared to the previous year, the price increase in local currencies was 13.3% or CHF 112 million.
+As previously mentioned, the situation on the raw material markets remained unstable in the reporting year, particularly due to the war in Ukraine.
+This had significant effects on prices in certain purchasing categories, particularly energy, transport and steel.
+The reporting year again saw extraordinary price increases for the entire product mix relevant for Geberit – both for plastics and for industrial metals.
+Compared to the previous year, the price increase in local currencies was 18.7% or CHF 189 million.

 Compliance with Code of Conduct for Suppliers checked